rprobinson/MediPi/README.md

 These are the concrete classes which retrieve data from the specific USB enabled device.
 They are make and model specific.
 There are 2 ways which data can be taken:

 1. Serially/continuously - data is taken for the duration of the device's use, passed to the generic device class and averages are shown on the interface.
 2. Downloaded - All data on the medical device is downloaded and passed to the Generic Device Class.
-The 2 instances of this (Beurer BF480 and BM55) call python scripts to pull the data down - however this functionality could be incorporated into Java
-This class does not provide any UI nodes - just data

 ####Other Concrete Classes
 * ####Questionnaire Device Class